Cambewarra Range Nature Reserve: Rivers and water quality

 There are numerous small creeks, such as Nugents Creek and O’Hares Creek, flowing through Cambewarra Range Nature Reserve, which eventually flow into the Kangaroo River and Shoalhaven River and onto Lake Yarrunga that is created by Tallowa Dam.
 The Berry Mountain Section of Cambewarra Range Nature Reserve has private dams that provide water to nearby residences.
 The high rainfall brings fast filling of dams, which from the air or satellite imaging, can be seen dotted throughout the region.
 The Kangaroo River Sub-catchment is part of the drinking water catchment for Sydney, Illawarra and Shoalhaven Regions.

 A water quality survey of benthic macroinvertebrates in Nugent's Creek and O’Hares Creeks conducted by students from the University of Wollongong in April 2016 revealed the presence of Mayfly, Stonefly, Caddisfly and Dragonfly larvae.
 The largest number of larvae found, were that of the mayfly and stonefly; these two species are sensitive to pollution and are therefore only found in areas where water is of high to good quality i.e. free of pollution.

 During the summer, some parts of the river in Cambewarra dry or the water becomes black.
 'Black' water is water with little or no oxygen in it.
-This water is dark in color due to the destruction of plants and other organic matter so as to have high dissolved organic carbon from decomposing vegetation.
+This water is dark in colour due to the destruction of plants and other organic matter so as to have high dissolved organic carbon from decomposing vegetation.